Verify a record →

 2. Sign the CID bytes using the private key (ECDSA).

-3. Normalize the signature to low-S form.
+3. Normalise the signature to low-S form.

 4. Base64-encode the signature bytes (standard alphabet, with padding).